Making a Difference in Real-World Bioethics Dilemmas

 - Projects that have predetermined conclusions or advocate for predetermined positions.

-- Projects whose main goal is to convene or enhance a meeting, unless there is a well-developed plan to produce a peer-reviewed publication with consensus recommendations, guidelines, or best practices with a strong likelihood of real-world implementation.
-The applicant must have a strong record in convening successful meetings.
+- Projects whose main goal is to convene or enhance a meeting, unless there is a well-developed plan to produce a major peer-reviewed publication with consensus recommendations, guidelines, or best practices that have a strong likelihood of real-world implementation.
+The applicant must have a strong record in convening similar successful impactful meetings.

 - Projects to support or extend ongoing or core activities of an organization.